siddharth201/MyNotes/miscellaneous/ML/Maths/Distance.md

 * **Intuition:** If you take a tape measure and stretch it directly from the origin $(0,0)$ to the tip of your vector, this is the number you get.
 It calculates the shortest, straight-line distance.

-* In ML: It heavily penalizes large numbers because it squares the values.
+* **In ML:** It heavily penalizes large numbers because it squares the values.

-B. Manhattan Magnitude (L
+### B. Manhattan Magnitude ($L 1$ Norm)
-1
-​
-  Norm)
 Imagine the grid of the vector canvas is a city map with buildings, like Manhattan in New York.
 You cannot fly in a straight diagonal line; you must walk along the horizontal and vertical streets.

 Formula: ∣∣v∣∣
 1
 ​